unclebinary1001/AfriMap/README.md

 Country Icons created with [FlatIcons](https://www.flaticon.com/)

 ## Notes
-Had trouble with sourcing official tourism websites These sites of most countries have limited SEO
+1. Had trouble with sourcing official tourism websites
+2. These sites of most countries have limited SEO
-Didn't have enough time to complete the project to feature all 54 african countries We only managed to have 17 countries
+3. Didn't have enough time to complete the project to feature all 54 african countries
+4. So we only managed to have 17 countries

 ## License